 Once you've worked 18 inches, ending on a row 8, decrease on the next row.

 Row 9: Knit two together across the row.
 You should now have 8 stitches.

 Cast off the stitches with a standard bind off.

 Finish by sewing the cast on and bound off ends together.

 Mans del Uruguay produces hand-spun, hand-dyed yarn made by rural women throughout the nation of Uruguay.
 Each skein is unique and produced individually, so there are no dye lots.

 The yarns are 100 percent wool blends of merino and corriedale.
 It is soft, warm, and varies in thickness through the skein, giving you a nice handmade look.
-The color also varies through the hank, sometimes subtly, sometimes dramatically.
+The color also varies through the hank, with the variations looking subtle or dramatic.

 It's a beautiful yarn and a great cause, giving work and social opportunities to rural women who would otherwise have no such work.